-In addition to the specific schemes identified in Schedule 7 the following proposals are being investigated and will be supported:
+In addition to the specific schemes identified in Schedule 7 the following proposals are proposed for delivery during the plan period: being investigated and will be supported:

-- Weston-super-Mare Transport Hub location to be determined - Expansion of Long Ashton Transport Hub detailed scheme to be confirmed - Bus Rapid Transport Scheme for Weston-super-Mare alignments to be confirmed - Mass Transit Scheme between Bristol Airport and Bristol City Centre - alignments to be confirmed - A370/A371 roundabout and A371/The Runway roundabout capacity improvement scheme - under investigation
+- Weston-super-Mare Transport Hub location to be determined. - Expansion of Long Ashton Transport Hub detailed scheme to be confirmed. - Bus Rapid Transport Scheme for Weston-super-Mare alignments to be confirmed. - Mass Transit Scheme between Bristol Airport and Bristol City Centre alignments to be confirmed. - A370/A371 roundabout and A371/The Runway roundabout capacity improvement scheme - under investigation.

 This policy provides for safeguarding routes for potential transport improvements, including active travel routes, road, rail and bus infrastructure.
-The approach to existing and proposed active travel routes is set out in Policy DP165.
+The approach to existing and proposed active travel routes is set out in Policy DP16.

 The promotion and justification for transport infrastructure are set out in the Joint Local Transport Plan 4 (JLTP4) which was adopted in March 2020 and covers the period 2020 to 2036.
-The JLTP4 is prepared by the four unitary authorities of Bath and North East Somerset, Bristol City, North Somerset and South Gloucestershire and sets out the vision for transport up to 2036.
+The JLTP4 is prepared by the four unitary authorities of Bath and North East Somerset, Bristol City, North Somerset and South Gloucestershire the adopted strategic transport policy for the West of England authorities, including North Somerset. and It sets out the vision for transport up to 2036.
 It sets out the approach to achieving a well-connected sustainable transport network that works for residents across the region, a network that offers greater, realistic travel choices and makes walking, cycling and public transport the natural way to travel.

-The fundamental aim of the JLTP4 is in line with the Local Plan - namely to provide a well-connected and sustainable transport network to accelerate the shift towards low carbon trips and support sustainable development and the take up of Ultra Low Emission Vehicles to decarbonise transport to improve quality of life and improve environmental conditions for local residents and businesses.
+The fundamental aim of the JLTP4 is in line with the Local Plan - namely to provide a wellconnected and sustainable transport network to accelerate the shift towards low carbon trips and support sustainable development and the take up of Ultra Low Emission Vehicles to decarbonise transport to improve quality of life and environmental conditions for local residents and businesses.
 The majority of the major schemes have been subject to detailed analysis through formulation of the JLTP4 and there is no need to repeat these in the Local Plan.
-Where appropriate, the general location of these schemes is identified on the Policies Map.
-However, there are schemes for which the location or the precise alignment haven't been identified, such as for Weston-Super-Mare Transport Hub and the Mass Transit route.

 Transport schemes included in the JLTP4 enhance connectivity and road safety and promote the use of public transport.
-The major transport schemes proposed to be delivered over the plan period are the re-opening of Portishead Branch Line and the Banwell Bypass which are at an advanced stage of planning and delivery., and the potential for mass transit corridors from Bristol along the A38 to the Airport, and A370 to Nailsea, in association with the development proposals.
-It should be noted that the safeguarded area of the Banwell Bypass as shown on this drawing is illustrative and is based on the current design of the Bypass which is being presented for public consultation in 2022.
-The safeguarded area in the next version of the Local Plan may be further refined to reflect any evolution of the Bypass design as a result of public feedback and environmental and technical assessment.
+The major transport schemes proposed to be delivered over the plan period are the re-opening of Portishead Branch Line and the Banwell Bypass which are at an advanced stage of planning and delivery, and the potential for mass transit corridors from Bristol along the A38 to the Airport.